warpedpuppy/aws_s3_uploader_react/README.md

     1. when that is done, run an "yarn run dev".

 1. frontend:
-    1. open a new terminal window and cd into the frontend folder.
+    1. open a new terminal window

+    1. cd into the frontend folder.

-    1. cd into the src folder and copy the "exampleconfig.js" file and make a "config.js" (code: cp .exampleconfig.js .config.js) and fill out the url that the image tags will need as their src attribute.
+    1. cd into the src folder

+    1. copy the "exampleconfig.js" file and make a "config.js" (code: cp .exampleconfig.js .config.js) and fill out the url that the image tags will need as their src attribute.

-    1. cd back up into the frontend folder and run "yarn"
+    1. cd back up into the frontend folder (code: cd ..)

+    1. run "yarn"

     1. then run a "yarn start"